Mathew78540/drubble/README.md

 # Drubble

 ## Introduction
-Petit projet utilisant Bootstrap et AngularJS
+This is a little project who uses

+* Bootstrap 3
+* AngularJS

 ## Installation